ligato/docs/docs/plugins/plugin-overview.md

 More at: [FileDB plugin][file-db-plugin]

-Uses the OS file system as a key-value data store.
+Uses the OS file system as a KV data store.

-## Infra plugins
+## Infra Plugins

 Discusses the Ligato infra plugins.